Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

 To estimate the empirical distribution, most relevance functions use kernel density estimation, with Silverman's rule of thumb for bandwidth estimation.
-Silverman's rule of thumb is a non-optimal estimator for non-normal distributions as it tends to over-smooth non-normally or even non-parametic distributed target value domains.
+Silverman's rule of thumb is a non-optimal estimator for non-normal distributions as it tends to over-smooth non-normally or even non-parametric distributed target value domains.
 A more precise solution is the improved Sheather-Jones (ISJ) algorithm \citep{botev2010kernel}.
 However, up to now, all density-based relevance functions used the Silverman bandwidth, due to its simplicity.
 Thus, we refrained from using the ISJ bandwidth as it is much more susceptible to domain scaling than Silverman's rule of thumb and does not converge to a solution for any given empirical distribution.

-For SMOGN and relevance by interpolation with control points the Python implementation from \citet{kunz2020smogn} is used\footnote{\url{https://github.com/nickkunz/smogn}}.
-For DenseWeight the implementation of the authors is used as provided in the article \citep{steininger2021density}, the same applies to WSMOTER \citep{camacho2024wsmoter}.
-The code for the newly proposed relevance functions density-distance relevance and density-ratio relevance in addition to cSMOGN and crbSMOGN is provided on GitHub\footnote{\url{https://github.com/OFFIS-ROC/imbami}}.
+For the relevance by interpolation with control points the Python implementation from \citet{kunz2020smogn} is used\footnote{\url{https://github.com/nickkunz/smogn}}.
+For DenseWeight the implementation of the authors is used as provided in the article \citep{steininger2021density}.
+The code for the newly proposed relevance functions density-distance relevance and density-ratio relevance in addition to cSMOGN and crbSMOGN are provided as a Python package on GitHub\footnote{\url{https://github.com/OFFIS-ROC/imbami}}.
+The code to rerun the complete experimental analysis is provided on GitHub\footnote{\url{github url to be added.}}